akansha2001/akansha2001/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Primary+Interests:&color=00FF00)
-- 😀 Hi, I’m @akansha2001, a final year undergraduate student at ETCE@Jadavpur University.
+- 😀 Hi, I’m @akansha2001, a Master Robotics student at TU Delft.
-- 🧐 I’m interested in Machine Learning and its practical applications in automated systems.
+- 🧐 I’m interested in algorithms for mobile robots and its practical applications.
 - ⚽ I am a major sports enthusiast, and am hoping to develop automated robotic technology to assist in the training and development of athletes.
-- 🧠 For my final year project, I am working on developing a mathematical model to obtain solutions of constrained optimization tasks.

 ---